The New Zealand Institute

 2.9 Associate Membership – Requirements

-Associate Members shall comprise those members whose names are on the 12th day of July 1990 entered as Associate Members in the Register of Members and every person thereafter duly admitted or transferred into the class of Associate Members.
+Associate Members shall comprise those members whose names are currently entered as Associate Members in the Register of Members and every person thereafter duly admitted or transferred into the class of Associate Members.

-2.9.1 A candidate for admission into the class of Associate Member shall be more than twenty-one years of age, of good repute, and come within one of the following definitions:
+2.9.1 A candidate for admission into the class of Associate Member shall be of good repute, and come within one of the following definitions:

-(b) Although not practising on his or her own account the profession of a patent attorney, he or she shall have been for at least three years an employee involved in intellectual property work in the business of a registered patent attorney and have acquired good repute therein.
+(b) Although not practising on his or her own account the profession of a patent attorney, he or she shall have been for at least two years an employee involved in intellectual property work in the business of a registered patent attorney or a patent attorney firm or a trade mark attorney firm or the Intellectual Property Office of New Zealand or an Intellectual Property Law firm and have acquired good repute therein.

 2.9.2 An Associate Member who becomes entitled to practice on his or her own account as a patent attorney shall cease to remain an Associate Member.